channingwalton/qanda/README.md

 It supported a number of different types of questions, with validation rules and a mechanism to establish how _complete_ the questionnaire was.

-It became apparent that this is not as straight forward as it first seems, _if you want a type-safe, extensible model_.
+It became apparent that this is not as straightforward as it first seems _if you want a type-safe, extensible model_.
 Everyone felt certain there was a better way.
 This project is an exploration of different ways to model the problem.

 ## The Problem